Fernandosilvasc/gostack_challenge-concept-reactjs/README.md

 ## :memo: Licence

-This project is under license from MIT.
-See the archive [LICENSE](../LICENSE) to more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for more information.

 ---